Life (2017 film): Plot

-In the near future, an unmanned space probe returns from Mars to Earth orbit with soil samples potentially containing evidence of extraterrestrial life.
-The probe is intercepted by the International Space Station.
-From its samples, exobiologist Hugh Derry revives a dormant cell that quickly grows into a multi-celled organism that US schoolchildren name "Calvin".
-Hugh realizes that Calvin's cells can change their specialization, acting as muscle, neuron, and photosensory cells all at once.
+In the near future, an uncrewed space probe returns from Mars to Earth's orbit with soil samples potentially containing evidence of extraterrestrial life.
+The probe is collected by the International Space Station, where exobiologist Hugh Derry revives a dormant cell that quickly grows into a multi-celled organism; a group of schoolchildren vote to name the organism "Calvin".

-During an experiment, Calvin becomes hostile, wrapping itself around Hugh's hand and crushing it.
-Calvin then escapes its enclosure and devours a lab rat, growing in size.
-Engineer Rory Adams rescues Hugh, but Calvin grabs onto his leg, prompting physician David Jordan to lock Rory in the lab.
-After Rory unsuccessfully attempts to destroy Calvin with a flame-throwing incinerator, Calvin enters his mouth, devouring his internal organs and killing him.
-After several minutes, Calvin emerges from Rory's mouth, larger than before, and escapes the lab through a fire-control vent.
+An atmosphere change in Calvin's container causes it to enter hibernation.
+To wake it up, Hugh administers an electric shock.
+Calvin becomes hostile, wrapping itself around Hugh's hand and crushing it.
+Calvin escapes its enclosure by fabricating a tool and devours a lab rat, growing in size.
+Engineer Rory Adams rescues Hugh, but Calvin grabs onto his leg, prompting Dr. David Jordan to seal the lab.
+After Rory fails to kill Calvin with fire, the organism kills him by forcing itself down his throat and assimilating his organs.
+It escapes the lab through a vent.

-The crew attempts to inform Earth of the situation, but the station's communication system overheats, cutting off contact with Earth.
-ISS commander Ekaterina "Kat" Golovkina performs a spacewalk to find and fix the problem, which turns out to be Calvin.
-Calvin attacks Kat and ruptures her spacesuit's coolant system.
-As her suit fills with coolant, Kat makes her way to the airlock.
-She and the crew realize that Calvin will re-enter the station if they let her in, so she chooses to stay outside, and drowns in her spacesuit.
+The crew attempts to inform Earth, but the station's communication system shuts down before the entire message can be sent.
+The station commander, Ekaterina "Kat" Golovkina, performs a spacewalk to find and fix the communications system.
+Calvin attacks Kat and damages her spacesuit.
+As her suit fills with coolant, Kat returns to the airlock.
+Against Dr. David Jordan's wishes, Kat sacrifices herself to keep Calvin out of the station.
+However Calvin latches on to the station before she drifts into space.

 Calvin attempts to re-enter the station through its maneuvering thrusters.
-The crew fire the thrusters to blast it away, but they drain so much fuel that it causes the ISS to enter a decaying orbit, where it will burn up in Earth's atmosphere.
-Pilot Sho Murakami suggests using the ISS's remaining fuel to get back into a safe orbit even though it will allow Calvin to re-enter.
-The crew seal themselves in one side of the station and prepare to vent the atmosphere from the other side to render Calvin dormant.
-Hugh spots Calvin while the crew is working but chooses not to report the creature.
-At some point, Calvin latches on to his leg and begins feeding off him before the crew finishes sealing off the section where Calvin is supposed to be contained.
-The crew discovers Calvin feeding off of Hugh after he unexpectedly dies.
-Calvin attacks the crew, forcing them to flee.
-Sho seals himself inside a sleeping pod, while Calvin tries to break inside.
-David and Quarantine Officer Miranda North use Hugh's corpse as bait to lure Calvin away and trap it.
+The crew fire the thrusters to blast it away, but the loss of fuel causes the station to enter a decaying orbit, where it will burn up when it reenters Earth's atmosphere.
+Systems tech Sho Murakami suggests using the remaining fuel to get back into a stable orbit, even though it will allow Calvin to re-enter.
+The crew agree as Hugh says Calvin could potentially survive re-entry.
+The crew plan to seal themselves in one side of the station and quarantine Calvin in the other before venting the atmosphere to kill Calvin.
+Unbeknownst to Hugh, who is a paraplegic, Calvin attaches itself to Hugh's leg and uses him to slip out of the quarantined area.
+The crew discovers Calvin feeding from Hugh after he collapses; as Hugh dies from blood loss, Sho seals himself inside a sleeping pod, while Calvin tries to break inside.
+David and Miranda use Hugh's corpse as bait to lure Calvin away and trap it.